Try for free

 Despite assisting with project organization, Hive doesn’t offer a way to export your project data, which can hurt teams’ ability to analyze their performance once a project is completed.

-Also read: Top 12 Hive Alternatives
+Also read: Top Hive Alternatives to Improve Your Project Management

-Key features for project management:
+Hive’s key features for project management:

 • Messenger